 We evaluated further the enhancer classification using the additional epigenetic mark, 5-hydroxymethylcytosine (5hmC).
 Stroud et al. 23 reported that 5hmC is significantly enriched in enhancers with H3K27ac.
 In addition, 5hmC is generated by the enzyme Ten-eleven translocation 1 (TET1) 24,25 that interacts with Med1 super-enhancer complex 26.
 If the enhancer classification by RscEpi-seq was correct, 5hmC should be enriched in active enhancers.
 For this evaluation, we re-tested the same 8 single cells with anti-5hmC and control IgG (5th experiment).
 Putative signals of 5hmC were identified based on statistical significance (bootstrap test; p < 0.01) using aggregated datasets from 8 single cells (Supplementary Fig. 4c and 4d).
 Next, we calculated the average number of putative 5hmC signals in each classified enhancer range (Fig. 3h).
 Consistent with previous reports23, 26, the results indicated that the 5hmC putative signals were enriched in the active enhancers.
 These results indicate that the H3K27ac and H3K27me3 putative signals from RscEpi-seq can correctly recognize the epigenetic status of enhancers.
 These results also indicate that the reusable single cells are reusable at least 5 times in RscEpi-seq.
 Furthermore, these results indicate that RscEpi-seq can analyze at least 4 epigenetic marks in the same single cells.

-Signal evaluation in active enhancers based on gene targets
+Signal evaluation in enhancers based on gene targets

 The results of RscEpi-seq testing support that H3K27ac and H3K27me3, combined, can correctly identify active enhancers in K562 single cells.
 We now assessed the function of these active enhancers by focusing on interacting genes.
-The HACER dataset 18 contains experimentally validated interactions between enhancers and genes from 4DGenome 27 and chromatin interaction studies from Hi-C, ChIA-PET, HiChIP and Capture HiC. active enhancers detected by RscEpi-seq (2,363 enhancers) and by bulk ChIP-seq (3,938 enhancers) interact with 3,154 and 5,002 genes, respectively (Fig. 4a).
+The HACER dataset 18 contains experimentally validated interactions between enhancers and genes from 4DGenome 27 and chromatin interaction studies from Hi-C, ChIA-PET, HiChIP and Capture HiC.
+K562-active enhancers detected by RscEpi-seq (2,363 enhancers) and by bulk ChIP-seq (3,938 enhancers) interact with 3,154 and 5,002 genes, respectively (Fig. 4a).
 Interacting genes identified by RscEpi-seq were mostly (93.18%) common with identified genes by bulk ChIP-seq.
-Among enhancers (Fig. 4b), overlap between RscEpi-seq and bulk ChIP-seq (78.44%) was smaller than the typically active enhancers.
+Among other active enhancers (Fig. 4b), overlap between RscEpi-seq and bulk ChIP-seq (78.44%) was smaller than the K562-active enhancers (93.18%).
 Since enhancer-promoter/gene interactions transmit enhancer activity to target genes 28, these results suggest that signals from RscEpi-seq can correctly capture sets of enhancers for functions of K562 single cells.

 Signal evaluation in enhancers and promoters based on canonical signaling pathways